BARBELL ROW VS. DUMBBELL ROW: WHICH IS SUPERIOR?

 Free weight rowing exercises are a great way to build up the size and strength of the lats and mid-back, as well as providing secondary stimulation to other smaller muscles such as the biceps and rear delts.

-But which is the superior choice when it comes to a barbell row vs. dumbbell row for muscle building purposes?
+But which is the superior choice between a barbell row vs. dumbbell row for muscle building purposes?
 Are they both equally effective or is there any reason to favor one over the other?

 In this post I want to give you a few reasons why the dumbbell row is actually the better option between the two when it comes to stimulating the back for hypertrophy as well as minimizing the risk of injury…